powercodeacademy/pca_typescript_lab_6/README.md

 These concepts are especially important when building applications with complex data models, creating reusable components, or working with external APIs where you need to transform data between different formats.

 ---

-## Ready to Start?

-Open `src/section1_generics.ts` and begin!
-The tests will guide you through each concept.
-Remember: generics are here to help you write more flexible, reusable code while maintaining TypeScript's type safety.
-Embrace the power—it's your friend! 🚀

 ### Common Troubleshooting